Cornell-MAE-UG/spring-2025-portfolio-Chinmay-Mangalgi/_projects/2025-mae3270-wrench-finalproject.md

   structural performance using both hand calculations and finite element analysis (FEA).
 To improve sensitivity and reduce weight, I selected a new material using materials indices and updated the geometry while still meeting required safety factors for strength, fracture, and fatigue.
-I then verified the final design in ANSYS, extracted strain at the gauge location, and confirmed that the electrical output is sufficient for accurate torque measurement.
-The results below summarize the design decisions and analyses used to achieve a functional, instrumented torque wrench.
+I then verified the final design in ANSYS, found the strain at the gauge location, and confirmed that the electrical output is sufficient for accurate torque measurement.
+The results below summarize the design decisions and analyses I used to design a functional, instrumented torque wrench.
 </p>

 <h2>5.2.1 Results</h2>